The impact solar light has on communities is truly remarkable.

 Solar lamps can be used as a guiding light: Food, water, and shelter are the basic provisions needed by refugees and IDPs in emergency situations; what is often overlooked is that access to energy is also integral to sustaining life.
 A personal portable solar lamp is a cost-effective way to ensure the highest impact.
 Kerosene, candles, and disposable batteries are costly for refugees, while solar lamps create long-term independence.
 Read more!

 To improve the living conditions of people in refugee camps and students’ opportunities for education, we work closely with our partners to measure and evaluate the impact of solar energy on education, poverty, health, well-being, and the environment.
-Read more about how solar energy improves lives!
+Read more about our activities!

 - The Impact of Solar on Students, Kamonyi/Rwanda (May 2018) Download